cmusphinx/pocketsphinx/docs/source/index.rst

 This is a (somewhat) "batteries-included" install, which comes with a default model and dictionary.
-Sadly, this model is specifically for US (and, by extension Canadian) English, so it may not work well for your dialect and certainly won't work for your other language.
+Sadly, this model is specifically for US (and, by extension Canadian) English, so it may not work well for your dialect and certainly won't work for your native language.

 On Unix-like platforms you may need to install `PortAudio
 <https://portaudio.com>`_ for live audio input to work.
 Now you can